 Talk to anyone coming from the Mediterranean and they will turn up their noses at pitted olives from the shop.
-This is a skill that you must learn yourself, like shelling pecans, and grinding wheat, or accept that you'll be eating an inferior product.
+This is a skill that you must learn yourself, like shelling pecans, and grinding wheat, or accept that you'll be eating an inferior product; less wholesome and flavourful.

 The food processing industry ruins olives just like they spoil pecans and most foods.
 Going back to basics does take time, and a little effort, but the benefits are vast.

 I don't know why, I should ask my Italian friend Aldo but, when industry pits olives, something drastic changes.
 Rather, do it yourself.
 It's so simple.

 Lay out your olives on a plastic chopping board or something similar.
 Take a strong glass and, one at a time, use the glass to crush them and squeeze the pit out.

 Very important, place the pit in the glass and then pop the olive into your mouth, or a bowl where you might be making olive pâté.
 Jup, European spelling is interesting, not so?

 That way, every single pit will be accounted for; it only takes one to destroy a tooth.
 And make your dentist happy; his next skiing holiday is paid for.